liberfa/erfa/README.rst

 If you wish to build against the ERFA static library without installing, you will find it in ``$ERFAROOT/src/.libs/liberfa.a`` after running ``make``.

+Alternatively, if you wish to bundle the ERFA source code with a separate package, you can use the ``source_flattener.py`` script from the `erfa-fetch repository <https://github.com/liberfa/erfa-fetch>`_ to combine the ERFA source code into a single ``erfa.c`` source file, and an ``erfa.h`` include file.
+If possible, however, it is recommended that you provide an option to use a installed ERFA library, if it is present.

 Travis Build Status
 -------------------